SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 ## Input

-* On the first line, you will receive a string, containing book titles, separated by `&`.
+* You will receive a string, containing book titles, separated by `&`.

-* On the next lines, until you receive `Done`, you will get commands in the format described above.
+* Until you receive `Done`, you will get commands in the format described above.

 ## Output